Dyslexia assessment

-We provide formal dyslexia assessments and ADHD assessments for children and adults from across Northern Ireland.
-Based in comfortable and professional private premises in Limavady, County Derry-Londonderry, we carry out diagnostic assessments for:
+We provide formal dyslexia assessments for children and adults from across Northern Ireland.
+Based in comfortable and professional private premises in Limavady, County Derry-Londonderry, we carry out full diagnostic assessments for:

 Dyslexia - assessment of children (minimum age 8) and adults